 - Optional 2 –3 tbsp almonds – slivered

 - Extra apple slices, crushed pecans or slivered almonds, cinnamon, coconut sugar or powdered sugar (not paleo) and cinnamon.
 Melted butter to drizzle.

 1. Preheat oven to 350F.
 Line a 8 inch or 9 inch pie pan or cake tin with parchment paper.

 2. Combine milk, eggs, maple syrup, vanilla, and butter in a blender (see notes).
 Blend until smooth the Transfer into a bowl.

-3. In another small bowl, sift your coconut flour and then combine with your arrowroot starch (or tapioca flour), cinnamon, ginger, salt, baking powder.
+3. In another small bowl, sift your coconut flour and then combine with your arrowroot starch (or tapioca flour), sugar, cinnamon, ginger, salt, baking powder.
 Mix together.

 4. Mix your dry batter with your blended egg/milk batter.
 Stir together until smooth.
 Fold in your sliced apple/pear